containers/podman-desktop/website/tutorial/running-a-kubernetes-cluster.md

 # Running a Kubernetes cluster

-This tutorial covers the following end-to-end tasks you require to run a Kubernetes cluster with the help of an extension:
+This tutorial covers the following end-to-end tasks required to run a Kubernetes cluster with the help of an extension:

 - Installing the extension
 - Installing CLI on your local machine
-- Applicable on Winodws: Configure Podman on WSL
+- Applicable on Windows: Configure Podman on WSL
 - Creating and running a Kubernetes cluster

 You can use extensions, such as Kind, MiniKube, and others to start a local Kubernetes development cluster.
 When you have a running Kubernetes cluster, you can easily develop and test Kubernetes applications before deploying them to production.
 This tutorial focuses on creating a Kubernetes cluster using the Minikube extension.